 With over 1,500 routes, Margalef has something for everyone.
 It includes many beginner routes starting at 4+ going all the way up to 9b+, sometimes expert and beginner routes located only a short walk away.

 Of all the nearby areas I got to sample, Margalef stood out, by far, as the highest concentration and best quality of routes.

 All of this is to say that Margalef is an out of this world rock climbing destination, and is an absolute must visit at least once in your lifetime for any climber.

-Where is Rock Climbing Margalef and How To Get There
+Where is Margalef Spain and How To Get There

 Margalef is located in the Northern Spanish province of Tarragona in the Catalonia region.